SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Types.rst

 .. _Types_ProtocolCompositionType:

-Protocol-Composition Type
+Protocol Composition Type
 -------------------------

-A protocol-composition type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
+A protocol composition type describes a type that conforms to each protocol in a list of specified protocols, or a type that is a subclass of a given class and conforms to each protocol in a list of specified protocols.
-Protocol-composition types may be used only when specifying a type in type annotations, in generic parameter clauses, and in generic ``where`` clauses.
+Protocol composition types may be used only when specifying a type in type annotations, in generic parameter clauses, and in generic ``where`` clauses.